celo-org/charts/docs/helm-best-practices.md

       | pv           | persistentvolume        |
       | pvc          | persistentvolumeclaim   |
       | sa           | serviceaccount          |
+   5. If applicable, prefix the files with the name of the Chart component (i.e an elasticsearch cluster has master, client and data components).
+        For example:

+        ```plaintext
+        master-deploy.yaml  # deployment of a master component
+        web-deploy.yaml     # deployment of a web component
+        web-svc.yaml        # service definition of a web component
+        registry-rc.yaml    # replication controller of a registry component
+        ```

 2. All defined template (templates created inside a `{{ define }}` directive) names should be namespaced because they are  globally accessible.
     Correct:

     ```go